jitsi/handbook/docs/devops-guide/reservation.md

 ###### HTTP 409 - Conference already exists

 This is to recover from previous failures.
-If for some reason it was restarted and will try to create the room again this response informs Prosody that the conference room exists already.
-It is expected to contain `conflict_id` in JSON response body:
+If for some reason the conference was restarted and the user tries to create the room again, this response informs Prosody that the conference room already exists.
+It is expected to contain `conflict_id` in the JSON response body:

 ```
 {